-John Azumah, Professor of World Christianity and Islam, Director of International Programs, presented the 8th Kwame Bediako Memorial Lecture on “Boko Haram Explained: Lessons for Our Time” in Accra, Ghana, on June 9.
-The lecture was attended by senior and leading members of the academy, the media, the political establishment and clergy of all religious persuasions.
+John Azumah, Professor of World Christianity and Islam, Director of International Programs, delivered the 8th Kwame Bediako Memorial Lecture on “Boko Haram Explained: Lessons for Our Time” in Accra, Ghana, on June 9.
+The lecture was attended by senior and leading members of the academy, the media, the political establishment and clergy of various religious persuasions.
 He gave a one-week intensive MA lectures at Akrofi-Christaller Institute in Ghana, on “Christ and Other Faiths in the African Context” to a class of 15 students from six African countries.
-John served as a keynote speaker at an international conference in Nairobi, Kenya, on “Faith and (In)Security” speaking on “The Role of Sacred Texts in Religiously inspired violence in Africa.”
+John served as a keynote speaker at an international conference in Nairobi, Kenya, on “Faith and (In)Security” delivering a paper on “The role of sacred texts in religiously inspired violence in Africa.”
 The conference was co-sponsored by the Candler School of Theology and attended by members of the diplomatic corps, NGOs, Ministers of State, members of Kenya security and intelligence service, leading Christian and Muslim scholars and selected Muslim and Christian youth.
-John was the main speaker of an Annual Missions Conference of the Uganda Christian University, in Kampala during July 10-17, where he spoke on “Understanding and Engaging with Islam in Africa.”
-John taught two classes on the themes of political and militant Islam at Peachtree Presbyterian Church, Atlanta, on August 7 & 14 to over 700 members.
-He served as the main facilitator of a one-week intensive lay preachers training for the Presbyterian Church of Ghana congregations in the USA in Orange, NJ, during August 15-20.
-John published the following: “Is the God of Abraham and the Father of Jesus, also the God of Muhammad?” (forthcoming), in Journal of African Christian Thought (September 2016); “Mission in the Islamic World: Making Theological and Missiological Sense of Muhammad”, (forthcoming) in Charles E. Van Engen, ed., The State of Missiology Today: Global Innovations in Christian Witness (Downers Grove: IVP Academic, 2016).
-John is leading a five-week series of lectures on Understanding Islam at North Avenue Presbyterian Church, Atlanta, on August 21, 28, September 4, 11 and 18.
+John was also the main speaker of an Annual Missions Conference of the Uganda Christian University, in Kampala during July 10-17, where he spoke on “Understanding Islam and Engaging with Muslims in Africa.”
+John taught two classes on the themes of political and militant Islam at Peachtree Presbyterian Church, Atlanta, on August 7 & 14 to over 700 participants.
+He served as the main facilitator of a one-week intensive lay preachers training for the Presbyterian Church of Ghana congregations in the USA in Orange, NJ, from August 15-20.
+Dr. Azumah published the following: “Is the God of Abraham and the Father of Jesus, also the God of Muhammad?” (forthcoming), in Journal of African Christian Thought (September 2016); “Mission in the Islamic World: Making Theological and Missiological Sense of Muhammad”, in Charles E. Van Engen, ed., The State of Missiology Today: Global Innovations in Christian Witness (Downers Grove: IVP Academic, 2016), pp. John gave a five-week series of lectures on the “Five Faces of Islam” at North Avenue Presbyterian Church, Atlanta, on August 21, 28, September 4, 11 and 18.
 He is scheduled to speak at a Missions Conference of First Presbyterian Church, Houston, TX on September 26 & 27.
-John will be the main speaker for the Annual Broom Colloquium of the Abilene Christian University, TX, on November 9 and 10.
-John will be speaking on the theme of “Understanding and Engagement with Islamic Diversity in North America.”
+Dr. Azumah is the main speaker for the Annual Broom Colloquium of the Abilene Christian University, TX, on November 9 and 10.
+He will be speaking on the theme of “Understanding and Engagement with Islamic Diversity in North America.”

 Sarah Erickson, Director for Lifelong Learning, preached and led worship at St. Andrews Presbyterian Church in Tucker, GA on June 26 and July 3, and at Ray Thomas Memorial Presbyterian in Marietta, GA on Aug.
 14. In July she traveled to Kansas City, MO for a gathering of program leaders in the “Southern Cluster” of Lilly Endowment, Inc. affiliated programs.
 Sarah authored a week of devotions in summer issue of These Days (July 24-30).
 Coming up: She will attend the Teaching Professor Technology Conference in Atlanta in September, and attend the 2016 POAMN/ARMSS Conference, “Christian Discipleship: People of the Spirit, People of Hope” in Richmond, VA in October.
 There she will give a report of the Older Adult Ministries Certificate Program partnership with POAMN during the business meeting.